Shrunken head

-A shrunken head is a severed and specially prepared human head that is used for trophy, ritual, or trade purposes.
+A shrunken head is a severed and specially prepared human head with the skull removed – many times smaller than its original size – that is used for trophy, ritual, trade, or other purposes.

-Headhunting has occurred in many regions of the world, but the practice of headshrinking has only been documented in the northwestern region of the Amazon rainforest.
+Headhunting is believed to have occurred in many regions of the world since time immemorial, but the practice of head shrinking has only been documented in the northwestern region of the Amazon rainforest.
 Jivaroan peoples, which includes the Shuar, Achuar, Huambisa and Aguaruna tribes from Ecuador and Peru, are known to keep shrunken human heads.
+While many were probably made from the remains of these peoples, the Shuar people are the only culture in the world that practiced ritualistic head shrinking.

 Shuar people call a shrunken head a tsantsa, also transliterated tzantza.
 Many tribe leaders would display their heads to scare enemies.

-Shrunken heads are known for their mandibular prognathism, facial distortion and shrinkage of the lateral sides of the forehead; these are artifacts of the shrinking process.
-Among the Shuar and Achuar, the reduction of the heads was followed by a series of feasts centered on important rituals.
+Shrunken heads are known for their mandibular prognathism, facial distortion, and shrinkage of the lateral sides of the forehead; these are artifacts of the shrinking process.
+Among the Shuar, the reduction of the heads was followed by a series of feasts centered on important rituals.

 Technique

 The process of creating a shrunken head begins with removing the skull from the neck.
 An incision is made on the back of the ear and all the skin and flesh is removed from the cranium.
 Red seeds are placed underneath the nostrils and the lips are sewn shut.
 The mouth is held together with three palm pins.
 Fat from the flesh of the head is removed.
 Then a wooden ball is placed under the flesh to keep the form.
 The flesh is then boiled in water that has been saturated with a number of herbs containing tannins.
 The head is then dried with hot rocks and sand while molding it to retain its human features.
 The skin is then rubbed with charcoal ash.
 Decorative beads may be added to the head.

 In the head shrinking tradition, it is believed that coating the skin in ash keeps the muisak, or avenging soul, from seeping out.